Great Cobar mine: Thomas Lean

-Thomas Lean made his career in mining, beginning work as a boy in copper, lead and silver mines, in Cornwall.
-Before coming to Cobar, he had extensive mine management experience in South Australia's copper mines and had also managed quartz reef gold mining, at Steglitz in Victoria.
+Thomas Lean made his career in mining, beginning work as a boy in copper, lead, and silver mines in Cornwall.
+Before coming to Cobar, he had extensive mine management experience in South Australia's copper mines and had also managed quartz reef gold mining at Steglitz in Victoria.

-He became the manager of the Cobar Copper Mine in 1871, and held the position until around 1874.
+He became the manager of the Cobar Copper Mine in 1871 and held the position until around 1874.
 He had travelled to Cobar, first on a river paddle steamer, Princess Royal', only as far as Menindee, due to the low water level, and then by stagecoach.
 Upon arrival in Cobar, he realised the inherent difficulties of the location, and was important in opening the road from Cobar to the river port of Bourke on Darling River.

 Thomas Lean remained in the Cobar area for the rest of his life.
 He became a long-serving Justice of the Peace.
 He remained involved in mines in the Cobar region, including being a director of the Occidental gold mine at Wrightville and the Mount Drysdale and Eldorado gold mines at Mount Drysdale.
 With his son-in-law, he took up land that he named 'Bulgoo station'—it still exists and lies south-wast of Cobar—pursuing pastoral activities for around five years, then operated a butchery in Cobar before retiring from business.
 After retiring, he lived for around 28 years on a small pastoral holding, known as 'Hildavale', which was "five or six miles north-east of Cobar".
 He died there, and was buried in the cemetery at Cobar.

 Joseph Becker and Russell Barton

 Joseph Becker (1832–1878) as born at Godesberg, near Bonn, in what was then in the Rhine Province, a part of Prussia, now Germany.
-After a short military service, he emigrated to Australia, and settled at Bourke.
-He became involved in providing supplies to residents and the surrounding pastoral properties, later becoming involved in commercial land deals.
-Described as 'the King of Bourke', he was a successful and wealthy man, by the time that he became involved with the newly discovered copper deposit.
+After a short military service, he emigrated to Australia and settled in Bourke.
+He became involved in supplying residents and surrounding pastoral properties, later taking part in commercial land deals.
+Described as 'the King of Bourke', he was a successful and wealthy man by the time that he became involved with the newly discovered copper deposit.

-It was Becker who paid £10 to secure the forty acre site around the mineral outcrop that became the site of Cobar Copper Mine.
+It was Becker who paid £10 to secure the forty-acre site around the mineral outcrop that became the site of Cobar Copper Mine.
 He was the first manager of the Cobar Copper Mining Company.
 By the time of his early death, in 1878, he was the largest shareholder of the Great Cobar Copper-Mining Company.
 He was a Knight Commander of Saint Gregory.